Kakamotobi/Learned/Computer Science/Bit.md

 - `X * 4 = X << 2`.
 - `X ^ (~X) = 1s`.
 - `~0 = 1s`.
+### JavaScript Bit Tips
+- `Number.prototype.toString(2)` converts a number to its binary form.
+  - The method accepts a radix/base representing the number of unique digits.

 ## Negative Binary
 - Negative numbers are typically stored in *Two's Complement* form.